omar-polo/mymenu/mymenu.1.md

 *	C-w (delete last word) does not work well with multi-byte string.
 The whole UTF-8 support is still kinda na&#239;ve and should be improved.

+*	Keep in mind that sometimes the order of the options matter.
+First are parsed (if any) the xrdb options, then the command line flags **in the provided order!**
+	That meas that if you're providing first the x coordinate, let's say "middle", and
+	**after that**
+	you are overriding the width, the window
+	**will not be**
+	centered.

+	As a general rule of thumb, if you're overriding the width and/or the height of the window, remember to override the x and y coordinates as well.

 # EXIT STATUS

 0 when the user select an entry, 1 when the user press Esc, EX\_USAGE